fuse-box/fuse-box/docs/code-splitting.md

 ## Basics

-steps:
-    * Master Bundle
-    Code splitting happens on a master bundle, so technically you have only 1 bundle that is going to be split.
-All split bundles will be generated automatically
-    * Configuration is shared
-    Split bundles fully depend on a master bundle.
-They cannot be customised or decorated with additional configuration as they are "branched out"
-    * Piping files
-    Files are piped out from a master bundle.
-All external dependencies will be skipped.
-    * Information on your bundles
-    The information on your bundles is stored in a master bundle.
-FuseBox builds a manifest file, while this file can be accessed directly in the [output](#basic), however your master bundle WILL know how to resolve them by name without having an extra hustle.

 FuseBox does as much as possible to automate the process.

-note: Physical code splitting (when the bundles are actually created) works ONLY in Quantum.
+Physical code splitting (when the bundles are actually created) works ONLY in Quantum.
 For development purposes your split bundles will be present in the master bundle BY DESIGN

-### How?

 Just use dynamic `import` statement!
 It's that simple, FuseBox will do the heavy lifting for you